Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

-Overall, we demonstrates that MBT achieves a favorable balance between accuracy and efficiency by fundamentally altering how reasoning unfolds.
-Rather than relying on heuristic pruning which can compromise stability, MBT improves efficiency by regulating the reasoning process, thereby preventing the structural collapse that plagues standard distillation and pruning methods.
-Although this control may introduce a small, deliberate increase in reasoning length on simpler tasks, it consistently yields higher accuracy, as shown in Table~\ref{tab:tab1_main}, and significantly improved robustness on more complex benchmarks.
-These findings provide concrete evidence that the efficiency gains of MBT arise from improved reasoning regulation, not superficial shortening of reasoning traces.
+MBT trades off accuracy and efficiency by changing the reasoning process itself.
+Where heuristic pruning can compromise stability, MBT structures the reasoning trace.
+This reduces the degeneration observed under standard distillation and pruning methods.
+The structure adds a small length overhead on simpler tasks but yields higher accuracy in Table~\ref{tab:main_results}.
+The same structure improves robustness on harder benchmarks.
+The efficiency gains of MBT therefore come from the structure of the trace rather than from surface-level shortening.